Few-shot Image Generation via Masked Discrimination

 \section{Related Work}

-\textbf{Few-shot image generation} Few-shot image generation aims to generate diverse and high-quality images with only a few available samples.
+\textbf{Few-shot image generation} Few-shot image generation aims to generate diverse and high-quality images using only a few available samples.
 Most existing works follow the adaptation method proposed in TGAN \cite{wang2018transferring} to adapt GANs pre-trained on large source domains, including ImageNet \cite{deng2009imagenet}, FFHQ \cite{Karras_2019_CVPR}, and LSUN \cite{yu2015lsun} et al., to target domains with limited data.
 Augmentation approaches \cite{tran2021data,zhao2020differentiable,zhao2020image} like ADA \cite{ada} can help provide more different augmented samples to relieve overfitting.
 BSA \cite{noguchi2019image} updates the scale and shift parameters in the generator only during adaptation.
 FreezeD \cite{mo2020freeze} freezes the lower layers of the discriminator to relieve overfitting.
-EWC \cite{ewc} applies elastic weight consolidation to regularize the generator by making it more difficult to change the critical weights which have higher Fisher information values during adaptation.
+EWC \cite{ewc} applies elastic weight consolidation to regularize the generator by making it harder to change critical weights which have higher Fisher information \cite{2017A} values during adaptation.
 MineGAN \cite{wang2020minegan} adds additional fully connected networks to modify noise inputs for the generator, aiming to shift the distributions of latent space for adaptation.
-CDC \cite{ojha2021few-shot-gan} builds a correspondence between source and target domains with the generator's cross-domain consistency loss and the patch-level discrimination.
+CDC \cite{ojha2021few-shot-gan} builds a correspondence between source and target domains with the cross-domain consistency loss for generators and patch-level discrimination.
 DCL \cite{zhao2022closer} uses contrastive learning to maximize the similarity between corresponding image pairs in the source and target domain and push away the generated samples from real images for greater diversity.
 Our approach is compared with the abovementioned approaches in quality and diversity to prove its effectiveness on few-shot training data.